Whyzanet/WhyzaGC/README.md

 In addition to ( and independently of ) emitting radiation, Vaseline glass/uranium also glows a fluorescent bright green under UV light.

-I also have a ‘ionizing anti EMF’ volcanic pendant necklace which gives a count of over 70 CPM, about 3.5 mSieverts/year.
-Despite the glossy product documentation listing a long list of varied health benefits if worn on the skin due to its ‘scalar energy’, it does not mention anywhere that it is ( minimally ) radioactive.
+I also have a ‘nano technology, ionizing anti EMF’ volcanic pendant necklace which gives a count of over 70 CPM, about 3.5 mSieverts/year.
+Its glossy product documentation has a long list of varied health benefits ( including fighting cancer cells ) if worn on the skin due to its ‘scalar energy’.

 An airplane flight would also be an interesting test environment due to increased cosmic ( though less terrestrial ) radiation levels at altitude.
 Latitude also affects background cosmic radiation with higher levels the closer you are to the poles.
 Calculator available at https://jag.cami.jccbi.gov/